kanedaron/threadmail/README.md

 # Threadmail

-## A X25519/AES secured and threaded python messenger
+A X25519/AES secured and threaded python messenger

----

-To use

 ### On the server